 - Lien Release: If applicable, a lien release document shows that any loans on the vehicle are cleared.

-- Bill of Sale: Although not mandatory, it’s advisable for both parties to have a bill of sale for transaction proof.
+- Bill of Sale: Although not mandatory, it’s advisable for both parties to have a bill of sale for proof of transaction.

 - Identification: A valid form of identification, such as a driver’s license, is required for verification.